+If a new coach has been winterized before leaving the production factory, it may be equipped with the following label: "This fresh water system has been protected with non-toxic anti-freeze.
+Please flush and drain lines before using."

+Once water has been introduced into the system, it is no longer protected and must be winterized again any time the coach may be subjected to freezing temperatures.
 This fresh water system has been protected with non-toxic anti-freeze.
 Please flush and drain lines before using.

-Once water has been introduced into the system, it is no longer protected and must be winterized again any time the coach may be subjected to freezing temperatures.